Umrao Jaan (2006 film): Plot

-In the Nawab's absence, Umrao catches the eye of Faiz Ali (Sunil Shetty).
-Though she rejects his romantic advances, he determinedly pursues her and eventually asks her to accompany him to his home in Daulatabad.
-Umrao accepts, but only after she learns that they will be traveling through Ghari.
-Along the way, the whole party is arrested after a confrontation between Faiz Ali's men and a group of state soldiers.
-Faiz Ali is revealed to be a dacoit whom the soldiers have pursued for years.
-Nawab Sultan hears that Umrao and Faiz Ali are in Ghari and goes to meet Faiz Ali in prison.
-Faiz Ali, who then realizes that Umrao only accompanied him so that she could meet Nawab, manipulates the information concerning his time with Umrao and implies to the Nawab that they had a sexual relationship.
-The Nawab confronts Umrao and, feeling that she betrayed him, shuns her and sends her back to Lucknow.
-Umrao does not clarify the obvious misunderstanding, remembering a vow Nawab has taken to never insult her with accusations of infidelity and feeling that his failure to keep the promise has destroyed their love anyway.
-Heartbroken, she returns to her old life, but fate has other plans for her.
+In his absence, Faiz Ali (Sunil Shetty) becomes infatuated with Umrao.
+Though she rejects his advances, he determinedly pursues her and eventually asks her to accompany him to his home in Daulatabad.
+Umrao accepts, but only upon learning that they will be traveling through Ghari, where Sultan lives.
+Along the way, both are arrested by a group of state soldiers, and Faiz Ali is revealed to be a wanted dacoit.
+Upon learning of the situation, Sultan reaches to meet Umrao, but first encounters Ali, who has been imprisoned.
+Ali, realising that Umrao only accompanied him so she could reunite with Sultan, manipulates Sultan into believing that he and Umrao had a sexual relationship.
+Feeling betrayed by Umrao, Sultan has her escorted back to Lucknow.